| Contents

 see Tibetan monks creating one of their beautiful mandalas made

 of colored sand.
+If

 you would like to learn more about the history of the mandala, and